DNGros/roost-model-community/hackathon_demos/gpt_oss_utils_dactile/README.md

 ### Policy Test Framework

 We provide a basic framework that we used for iterating on policies.
-It's primative, but the idea is add a module with a policy and a parse function.
+It's primitive, but the idea is to add a module with a policy and a parse function.
 ```python
 # toy_example_policy.py